Who Does What in Local Government

 Metros and most larger municipalities are led by Executive Mayors.
 The mayor holds significant executive powers and is responsible for key decisions, although they are supported by a mayoral committee made up of councillors.
 The executive mayor is the main decision-maker, with the committee providing advice and support.

 In Collective Executive Systems, executive power is shared among a group of councillors who form the executive committee.
 The mayor is one of these members and chairs the committee, but decisions are made collectively, usually by majority vote.
 No single person has executive authority.
-This system is common in smaller municipalities.
+This is common in smaller municipalities, but some bigger ones like eThekwini also use this system.

-Each municipal council forms committees of up to 10 councillors who are tasked with tackling and overseeing specific issues.
-Municipalities typically have specific committees for different aspects of service delivery, like water and sanitation.
-Contacting the councillors working on a committee related to an issue in your neighbourhood can be a way to push for action on an issue.
+Municipal councils set up committees of up to 10 councillors to keep an eye on different areas, like water, sanitation, or finance.
+Contacting the councillors working on a committee related to an issue in your neighbourhood can be a way to agitate for action on an issue.
 An especially important committee is the Municipal Public Accounts Committee (MPAC), which is tasked with making sure public funds are spent as they should be.
-Committees are required to meet at least 4 times a year.
+Committees must meet at least 4 times a year.
 Contacting your councillor is the easiest way to connect with a council committee.

 The Speaker of the Municipal Council

-The speaker is a councillor who is also responsible for organising council meetings, helping to set the agenda, overseeing debates, and ensuring that discussions follow the rules.
-Along with the mayor, the speaker must ensure that council documents are made publicly available.
-The speaker also enforces the councillors’ Code of Conduct, so they play a vital role in holding councillors accountable.
+The speaker is a councillor too, but their job is to run council meetings: setting agendas, managing debates, and making sure rules are followed.
+Along with the mayor, the speaker must make sure that council documents are made publicly available.
+The speaker enforces the councillors’ Code of Conduct so they play a vital role in holding councillors accountable.
 You can find your speaker’s contact here.

 Whips

 Each political party in your municipality’s council is led by a party whip.
-Whips keep councillors in line with party positions and policies, and encourage everyone in the council to work well together.
+Whips keep councillors in line with party positions and policies, and encourage cohesion and coherence in the council.
 They use their authority to both encourage and discipline councillors.
 If your councillor is not being responsive to you, you can contact the party whip to take action.
 Party whips are led by a chief whip in the council.
 You can find your chief whip’s contact here.
+To connect with the whip of the party you support, connect with a councillor from your party in your municipality.

 Your municipal manager

 The municipal manager is the appointed head of the local government administration.
-They must take action on decisions made by the council and manage the day-to-day functions of municipalities, like service delivery.
-Municipal managers are supposed to manage staff, coordinate departments, and ensure that your municipality is running well.
+Municipal managers must take action on decisions made by the council and manage the day-to-day functions of municipalities, like service delivery.
+Municipal managers are supposed to manage staff, coordinate departments, and ensure that your municipality is running properly.
 You can find the contacts for municipal managers here

 Heads of local government departments

 Each local municipality has dedicated departments like Water and Sanitation Services, Community and Social Development Services and Waste Management.
 The specific departments vary from municipality to municipality.
-The heads of these departments are appointed, not elected.
+The heads of these departments are appointed, not elected and are directly accountable to the municipal manager.
 Each of them manages staff who do the work of service delivery.
-You can use fixlocal’s Report tool to contact specific departments.
+With FixLocal’s report tool, you can contact the right department directly when you need to raise an issue**.**

 Acknowledgments